General Insurance

 The ripple effects of rising liability insurance costs extend far beyond the insurance industry itself.

 For small and mid-sized businesses, higher premiums can directly impact profitability.
 A contractor, for instance, might see their annual liability premium jump by 20–40%, forcing them to either raise prices or cut costs elsewhere.
 In competitive markets, that’s not always possible.
+The National Federation of Independent Business (NFIB) has identified insurance cost escalation as one of the top five operational concerns among small business owners surveyed in early 2026.

 Larger companies face a different challenge: risk management complexity.
 As coverage becomes more expensive and less comprehensive, companies are forced to retain more risk internally.
 That means setting aside larger reserves or accepting greater financial exposure in the event of a lawsuit.
+Rating agencies including AM Best and Moody’s have begun scrutinizing corporate self-insurance programs more carefully as a result.

 Consumers, too, are indirectly affected.
 When businesses pay more for insurance, those costs often get passed down through higher prices — whether it’s for housing, healthcare, or everyday services.